Professor of Applied Linguistics & Intercultural Education at Canterbury Christ Church University

 After his masters degree at Lancaster University, between 1980 and 85 he was instrumental in setting up the English for Special Purposes Centre at Damascus University.
 This is now the successful Higher Languages Institute.

 Between 1985 and 90 he was involved in a national university curriculum project in Egypt.
 Located at the Centre for Developing English Language Teaching (CDELT), Ain Shams University, this took in 18 universities across the country.
 This project provided the experience of the global politics of English and the ethnographic material which informed his PhD thesis at Lancaster University in 1990.

 While at Canterbury Christ Church University, between 2002 and 2017 he was the Head of The Graduate School, where he provided academic management for research degrees across the University.
+He has also been programme director for the PhDs in Applied Linguistics and in Education.
 In the late 1990s he was involved in regulating and accrediting British English language teaching qualifications across the university and private sectors.
 As Chair of the British Association of TESOL Qualifying Institutions, he was instrumental in setting up the then British Institute of English Language Teaching.

 Throughout his career, with a clear trajectory from his undergraduate days as a student of sociology, he has been developing his thinking and writing around the relationship between the individual, culture and social structures.
 His long-standing relationship with Iran and the Middle East more generally has provided him with an acute awareness of the global politics which surround these relationships, and of the profound lack of Western understanding of non-Western realities despite the massive proliferation of global information and communication.